seaninsight/react-fundamentals/README.md

 - [useRef](https://react.dev/reference/react/useRef) to persist non-state data between renders
 - [useMemo](https://react.dev/reference/react/useMemo) and [useCallback](https://react.dev/reference/react/useCallback) for optimization
 - [Custom hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) and [third-party hooks](https://usehooks.com/)

-## Events

-- [React events](https://react.dev/learn/responding-to-events) like JS events but are actually React synthetic events
-- Removing events when component unmounts to prevent memory leaks

-## Controlled vs Uncontrolled Inputs

-- Quick demo of a form
-- Show how a form could be managed without controlled inputs
-- Show how a form could be managed with controlled inputs

-## Adding Styles

-- Import CSS file directly
-- CSS in JS
-- Tailwind classes
-- MUI
-- Super quick overview of all of the above

-## Atomic Design

-- What is it?
-- Why use it?

-## TypeScript

-- Quick overview of TS in React
-- Component interfaces
-- Typing components, elements, events, etc.

 ## Routing